 A friend once remarked that I have wonderful luck at meeting interesting people, to which I responded that all people are interesting, if only you know how to be interested.
 I don’t believe in uninteresting people.
 I believe we can all learn to be more interested in one another.

-The camera you’ve got is the best one for the photo, take it; the person who’s facing you is your connection to humanity, engage.
+The camera you’ve got is the best one for the photo, take it; the person who’s facing you is your connection to humanity, engage with them.

 All of this together keeps me heading in the direction I want to travel